ntustison/ANTsXMouseBrainMapping/Manuscript/resultsAllen.md

 cell was assigned a transcriptomic identity by mapping to a scRNA-seq reference taxonomy.

-**Evaluation.** Alignment quality was evaluated iteratively by an expert anatomist, guided by expected gene-marker correspondences to AllenCCFv3 regions.
+Alignment quality was evaluated iteratively by an expert anatomist, guided by expected gene-marker correspondences to AllenCCFv3 regions.
 As previously reported [@Yao:2023aa], further assessment of the alignment showed that, of the 554 terminal regions (gray matter only in the AllenCCFv3), only